Distribute one set of alphabet letters/cards (26) to each small team of 4 to 8 people.

 Mathematical group initiative using a deck of cards.

 Not A Knot

 Challenging group initiative to test critical thinking.

 In advance of briefing this exercise, ask every one of your remote participants to cover or turn their computer keyboards upside-down.
 For obvious reasons, it is essential that your group does not know anything about the challenge in advance nor be able to view their computer/phone keyboard at any time during the exercise.
 Admittedly, you’ll have to trust your group on this one.
 If you can’t, don’t bother playing this exercise online.
-If your trust is well placed, use Jamboard, a free Google app, to create a ‘board’ featuring all 26 letters jumbled on the screen.
+If your trust is well placed, use Jamboard, a free Google Chrome app, to create a ‘board’ featuring all 26 letters jumbled on the screen.
 Acting as your group’s conduit, invite participants to verbally instruct you to manipulate the letters on the screen (on their behalf) until the group achieves a consensus.

 In advance, create two boards – one with the jumbled 26 letters, and one that is entirely blank.
 Configure the boards to share Edit permissions with your group to permit all participants to manipulate the letters.
 Share the board URL with your team (ensure the first board is blank) and then ask everyone to hide their keyboards.
 Staring at a blank screen, now is the time to describe the challenge and invite your group to switch to the second board (look for frames in top centre of screen.)

 How good is your memory?
 For example, what clothing did you wear yesterday?
 What about last Thursday?
 Tough isn’t it?
 Many of us just coast through life on auto-pilot, not really noticing the little inconsequential details as we plod along.
 Our next exercise highlights this phenomenon and will cause you to jog your memories of an all-too-familiar object, one that we rarely bother to notice…